browserengineering/book/book/security.md

 ==========================

 Thanks to the same-origin policy and the mitigations for cross-site scripting, it\'s now hard for an evil-doer to steal the login token from our browser.
 But that doesn\'t leave us totally safe.
-Another concern is our browser being confused into misusing the tokens it already has.
+Another concern is our browser misusing the token.
 One popular exploit of this type is called *cross-site request forgery*, often shortened to CSRF.

 In cross-site request forgery, the attack does not involve the user going to our guest book site at all.
 Instead, the user begins on our